Strategic Planning

 Nancy Prather-Johnson, Dean of Business and Professional Studies (College Office)

-Logan Tashea, Financial Aid (Quinebaug Valley)
+Logan Tashea, Campus Supervisor, Financial Aid Services (Quinebaug Valley)

 Sarah White, Director of Admissions Operations (College Office)